 This website exists to help with that process – we bring insolvency experts and people in debt together so they can talk openly about finding effective solutions for debt problems.

 Our Forum Provides Up-To-Date, Expert Advice

-If you proceed with this form of debt resolution, certain debt arrangement schemes, sequestration or certain debt management plans, fees will apply.
+If you proceed with this form of debt resolution, certain debt arrangement schemes, sequestration, or certain debt management plans, fees will apply.
 For further details about these fees (and the work that is conducted) click here.
 Your ability to obtain further credit will be affected by most debt solutions; for further details click here.
 Other sources of debt advice exist; click here for further details.
 You may wish to read the “ Debtor’s Guide” (published by the Accountant in Bankruptcy) which contains impartial information about debt.
 You may also wish to read the Money Advice Service’s guide to free debt help here.
 Calls to our 0800 telephone number from mobile phones and some networks may be charged (we will call you back if you ask us to).
-Warning: If your Scottish trust deed fails you will remain liable for the balance of your debt and the insolvency practitioner fees and costs incurred (if they chose to seek payment from you).
+Warning: If your protected trust deed fails you will remain liable for the balance of your debt and the insolvency practitioner fees and costs incurred (if they chose to seek payment from you).
 In certain circumstances, failure of the plan might result in your sequestration (bankruptcy) or a refusal to discharge you.